Powers of attorney

-A power of attorney is a legal document that allows your client to nominate someone they trust to make financial decisions on their behalf if they become unable to do so.
+A power of attorney is a legal document that allows you to nominate someone you trust to make financial decisions on your behalf if you are unable to do so.

-A popular misconception is that a person’s partner can make financial decisions and manage that person’s assets.
-However, unless a formal power of attorney has previously been granted, these decisions may revert to a government agency instead.
-Having a power of attorney in place lets your client nominate the person they want to make the decisions; it basically protects their interests.
+A popular misconception is that a person's partner can make financial decisions for them and manage their assets.
+However, unless a formal power of attorney has been granted, these decisions may revert to a government agency instead.
+Having a power of attorney in place means you can nominate the person you want to make the decisions; it protects your interests.

-Depending on state and territory laws, as well as a client’s circumstances, a power of attorney can operate in different ways:
+Depending on state and territory laws, as well as your circumstances, a power of attorney can operate in different ways:

 One of our estate planning lawyers can work in partnership with you to establish a power of attorney for a client, giving them peace of mind that someone they trust will manage their financial and legal affairs when they can no longer do so.